MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1/nf-d2d1-id2d1rendertarget-createbitmapfromwicbitmap(iwicbitmapsource,id2d1bitmap).md

-Before Direct2D can load a WIC bitmap, that bitmap must be converted to a supported pixel format and alpha mode.
+Before Direct2D can load a WIC image, it must be converted to a supported pixel format and alpha mode.
 For a list of supported pixel formats and alpha modes, see <a href="https://msdn.microsoft.com/09b1f9c6-1780-4733-ac22-9e8c21466b67">Supported Pixel Formats and Alpha Modes</a>.

 #### Examples